 We further studied the sparsity of Hawking radiation and the energy emission rate by utilizing the conjugate temperature, which corresponds to the respective entropy models used in this analysis.
 It is observed that for small ranges of entropy, the parameter of sparsity $\eta$ increased, but for large values of entropy, it began to decrease.
-After some time, it became constant for the exponential corrected entropy, but in the case of the Hawking-Bekenstein and R\`{e}nyi entropy, it converges to zero.
+After some time, it became constant for the exponential corrected entropy, but in the case of the Hawking-Bekenstein and R\'{e}nyi entropy, it converges to zero.
 As we mentioned earlier, our aim in this study is to investigate the theoretical (thermodynamics) and observational characteristics of the charged torus-like BH.
 We analyzed the motion of massive and massless test particles via geodesics to examine the observational aspects of a charged torus-like BH.
 We analytically determined the redshift, blueshift, and gravitational frequency shift of emitted photons originating from the orbital motion.
 It is notably observed that, for specific parameter choices such as $Q> 1$ and $M\leq 1$, the condition $r_\mathrm{ph}<r_\mathrm{ISCO}$ may not hold for charged torus-like BHs due to their spacetime geometry.
 We observed that this inequality might hold under the following conditions, such as $M>1$ and $Q\leq1$.
-Additionally, our analysis confirms that the calculated values of redshift $z_{1}$ and blueshift $z_{2}$ agree with the observational constraints provided in the megamaser disk system, including NGC 4258 and UGC 3789.
-The observed consistency suggests that toroidal BH models may be suitable for studying the specific astrophysical BHs, notably when examined through the lens of the frequency shift phenomena.
-Our analysis highlights the significant role of entropy correction in BH thermodynamics and points out the observational features that arise from the toroidal geometries.
+Additionally, our analysis confirms that the calculated redshift $z_{1}$ and blueshift $z_{2}$ agree with the observational constraints for the megamaser disk systems NGC 4258 and UGC 3789.
+The observed consistency suggests that toroidal BH models may be suitable for studying specific astrophysical BHs, notably when examined through the lens of frequency-shift phenomena.
+Our analysis highlights the significant role of entropy correction in BH thermodynamics and identifies observational features arising from toroidal geometries.